mgechev/blog.mgechev.com/_drafts/typed-lambda-calculus-create-type-checker-transpiler-compiler.md

 ### Function Type

-We'll express the function type using an array: `[T1, T2]`.
-From the following example, we can notice that our language supports high-order functions:
+We'll express the function type using an array, for instance `['Bool', 'Nat']` is a function which accepts an argument of type `Bool` and returns `Num`.
+From the following example, we can see that our language supports high-order functions:

 ```
 (